zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 Thus, `QuantizedOp` instances may need to quantize their inputs or the result of their computation, depending on their position in the graph.

-The `QuantizedOp` class provides a generic implementation of an ONNX operation, including quantization of inputs and outputs, with the computation implemented in numpy in `ops_impl.py`.
+The `QuantizedOp` class provides a generic implementation of an ONNX operation, including quantization of inputs and outputs, with the computation implemented in NumPy in `ops_impl.py`.
 It is possible to picture at the architecture of the `QuantizedOp` as the following structure:

 ![](../.gitbook/assets/image_4.png)